John Murray (Australian Army general): Between the wars

 By 25 August 1919 the AIF had been disbanded.
 Murray returned to his job at Anthony Hordern & Sons in Sydney, though did not withdraw from military life.
-He returned to his former militia role in the Citizen Military Forces, where his experiences as a commander in the First World Wa proved valuable.
+He returned to his former militia role in the Citizen Military Forces, where his experiences as a commander in the First World War proved valuable.

 On 4 January 1923 Murray married Mary Madeline Cannon at St Mary's Cathedral, Sydney.
 His civilian career began to prosper when he was appointed Manager of the delivery department at Anthony Hordern & Sons.

 By 1925 Murray had been appointed to the rank of lieutenant colonel and given command of the 56th Battalion, which he kept until 1930, when he transferred to command of the 53rd Battalion.

 Murray enjoyed both his civilian roles, and his military life, and continued to further his career in both.
 In 1932 he was appointed chairman of the New South Wales Transport Advisory Committee, and he was appointed managing director of Associated Transport Services Ltd in 1935.
 From 1934 until 1938 Murray was the commanding officer of the Australian Army Service Corps, 1st Division, and he continued to draw his civilian business and military interests more closely together.